DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         Enable Removal of Items
     </h3>
     <p>
-        Now you’ll add the code that removes items from the collection.
+        Now you'll add the code that removes items from the collection.
 As it is with adding, removing is a two-stage process where you must remove images from the model before notifying the collection view about the changes.
     </p>